amireldor/pigeon.pictures/README.md

 Hello, this is [pigeon.pictures][pp].
 It shows pictures of pigeons and updates every 30 minutes.
 It's not always pigeons (semi-not intended), and that is funny.

-This version currently uses AWS Lambda deployed with Zappa to call Google Search API to get the images.
+This version currently uses AWS Lambda deployed with Serverless and calls Google Search API to get the images.
 It then generates an index.html and saves it to an S3 Bucket which was supposed to be created earlier with Terraform.
 Terraform also creates a Route53 zone for serving the bucket.